Skip to main content

 14 mentions Positive Neutral Negative

-The monetization of "Age of Fear: The Free World" is primarily criticized for being a thinly veiled advertisement for overpriced retro RPGs, with the cheapest titles starting at $25 and a total potential cost exceeding $230.
-While the game itself is free to download, it is described as lacking depth and polish, functioning more as a promotional tool than a standalone experience, with minimal pop-up ads and no microtransactions.
-Overall, players feel misled by its presentation, as it does not deliver the gameplay depth expected from a full game.
+The monetization of "Age of Fear: The Free World" is primarily criticized for being a thinly veiled advertisement for overpriced retro RPGs, with the cheapest titles starting at $25 and a total cost exceeding $230 for the complete set.
+While the game itself is free to download, it is described as lacking depth and polish, functioning more as a promotional tool than a standalone experience.
+Users note that there are no microtransactions or traditional ads, but the frequent popups urging players to purchase other games detract from the overall experience.

 • “There are no ads, only the occasional popup (I saw 3-4 in 14 hours) to visit Steam to check out their games.”